AvirukBasak/reactjs-template-app/README.md

 - `src/utils` contains utility functions
 - `src/index.tsx` is the entry point for the app
 - `src/index.html` is the HTML template for the app

+### Warning
+Jest ignores assets and CSS files, hence to validate if correct assets and CSS are being imported, you will need to customize jest with your own loaders/presets.

 ## Module aliases
 - `@/` resolves to `src/`